ZA

 - Was the deceased employed at the time of death?

-- Do you see UIF deductions on payslips (or HR confirms UIF contributor)?
+- Do you see UIF deductions on payslips?

-- Was there a retirement fund (pension/provident/RA via employer or private)?
+- Was there a retirement fund through work or privately?

-- Is there death-in-service / group life cover through the employer?
+- Is there death-in-service or group life cover through the employer?

-- Did the death happen at work or may it be occupational/work-related?
+- Did the death happen at work or may it be work-related?

-- Was the death caused by a road accident (potential RAF lane)?
+- Was the death caused by a road accident?

-- Are there debit orders / subscriptions that will keep charging?
+- Are there debit orders or subscriptions that will keep charging?

-- Are there loans (home loan, vehicle finance, credit) that might become overdue?
+- Are there loans that might become overdue?

-- Do you have access to the main phone/email used for bank/insurance OTPs and alerts?
+- Do you have access to the main phone or email used for alerts and OTPs?

-- Could there be an unknown/unclaimed benefit from an older job or fund?
+- Could there be an unknown or unclaimed benefit from an older job or fund?

 Jump to what you need